 Having delivered multiple IT and people change projects globally, Charlotte utilises her expertise and a Lean/Agile Change approach to help organisations navigate organisation-wide transformation.

 Charlotte is passionate about ‘doing change differently’ and a strong supporter of leading and managing change using a Lean approach using tools from many disciplines including Agile, with a focus on co-creation and continuous feedback.
 Practical and easy to apply tools to support leaders in developing the skills and capabilities with their teams.

-I understand the challenges of ‘managing’ change across cultures having worked on global projects in Australia, France, the UK and USA.
-I have led change teams on global SAP implementations as well as cultural change programmes in areas such as health and safety.
+Charlotte has a keen understanding of the challenges of ‘managing’ change across cultures having worked on global projects in Australia, France, the UK and USA.
+She has led change teams on global SAP implementations as well as cultural change programmes in areas such as health and safety.

-Improving the capability of organisations to embrace change and deliver effective organisational transformation is, I believe the key to future success.
-I enjoy working in partnership with organisations to grow and develop their internal change strategy and capability, and embed a culture of change within their business.
+Improving the capability of organisations to embrace change and deliver effective organisational transformation is the key to future success.

-I moved from the UK to Perth, Western Australia, in 2007.
-After working as a Change Manager for several years I started Change Optimised in 2015.
+Charlotte moved from the UK to Perth, Western Australia, in 2007.
+After working as a Change Manager for several years she started Change Optimised in 2015.

 Director, Coach & Author